Soldier killed in shooting at Georgia’s Fort Stewart, suspect in custody - NewsBreak

 Emergency medical personnel were called in to treat a victim at the scene.
 That soldier, identified as Sgt.
 Nathan M. Hillman of Plum, Pennsylvania, later died .

 Hillman, a chemical, biological, radiological, and nuclear specialist, joined the Army in February 2015.
 According to officials, he had one deployment to Afghanistan and had earned the Air Assault Badge.
-He was assigned to the 2nd Armored Brigade Combat Team, 3rd Infantry Division in July 2021.Body of soccer journalist Grant Wahl is returned to US
+He was assigned to the 2nd Armored Brigade Combat Team, 3rd Infantry Division in July 2021.Ex-Chester deputy accused in beating death of Rock Hill cop

 “On Monday morning, the Spartan Family lost one of our own in a tragic and unexpected way,” said Col. Ethan J. Diven, commander of the Spartan Brigade, 2nd Armored Brigade Combat Team.
 “With deepest sorrow, our hearts are with the families and units involved in the incident.
 Providing support to the impacted families and soldiers is our first priority.
 We are working closely with the Fort Stewart military police and U.S. Army Criminal Investigation Division.”